-Considering my findings, critical reflection, while taking into consideration specific contexts, likely enlightens how pedagogy and identity intersect (Pennington & Richards, 2016) and how change is affected.
+Considering my findings, taking into consideration specific contexts through reflection, likely enlightens how pedagogy and identity intersect (Pennington & Richards, 2016) and how change is affected.
 In a similar vein, my discoveries inform language learning theory by perceiving scholarly identity as multiple and fluid, instead of set and unchangeable, highlighting the pluralistic nature of identity.
 Tom's experiences illustrate the power of transition (change), be it on a personal or professional stratum, and how such transition may enrich one's identity shaping mechanism.
-This, however, would only be possible with flexibility to re-shape and renegotiate already established identities and to make room for new ones.
+This, however, would only be possible with flexibility to re-shape and re-negotiate becoming identities and to make room for new ones.
 What's more, my findings also assist in dismantling the conviction that teaching and research cannot co-exist.
-Informant's identity development proves such a dichotomous view simply wrong, by showing the complex nature of identities.
-The personal and professional tensions at the crossroads of Tom's career led me to infer that teachers are capable of doing research as much as researchers of teaching.
-Further, sociocultural perspective, which I comply with in this study, recognizes the importance of social interaction in identity construction (Taylor, 2017).
+Tom's identity (re)construction proves such a dichotomous view simply wrong, by showing the complex nature of identities.
+The personal and professional tensions at the crossroads of Tom's career confirmed that teachers are capable of doing research as much as researchers of teaching.
+Further, the sociocultural perspective, which I use with in this study, recognizes the importance of social interaction in identity construction (Taylor, 2017).
 The fact that one starts teaching does not automatically imply their teacher identity will emerge and same goes for research.
-As my informant's experiences have shown, both identities can be formulated in one person, but not at the same time and in the same way.
+As Tom's experiences have shown, both identities can be formulated in one person, but not at the same time and in the same way.